 All workers who earn above £10,000 a year will be automatically enrolled into a pension.
 Companies without a scheme of their own can enrol workers into the National Employment Savings Trust (Nest).

-Read more about auto-enrolment in our guide, Auto-enrolment and Nest.
+Read more about auto-enrolment in our guide: Pension auto-enrolment: how it works

 What happens to my pension when I change jobs?